 - Protein shakes and keto smoothies

-Now if you’re looking for a way to help erase your carby cheat days and get back in or reach ketosis faster, you’ll want to call on exogenous ketones for help.
+If you’re looking for a way to help erase your carb-filled cheat days and get back in or reach ketosis, you’ll want to call on exogenous ketones for help.

-Depending on how far off the beaten path you deviated, EKs will flood your system with ketones to help restore the balance when you’ve had more carbs than usual.
+Depending on how far off the beaten path you deviated, EKs will help boost your ketone levels when you’ve had more carbs than usual.

-As the studies showed today, the medium chain fatty acids found in MCT oil are especially beneficial when it comes to losing fat on keto — but only if you’re actually going low carb.
+As studies have shown, medium-chain fatty acids found in MCT oil are especially beneficial when it comes to losing fat on keto — but only if you’re following a high-fat, low-carb ketogenic diet.

-If you slash carbs and you’re still not banking scale victories, you’ll need to take a closer look at other factors in your diet and lifestyle to see what’s really at the root of this issue.
+If you slash carbs and you’re still not losing weight, you’ll need to take a closer look at other factors in your diet and lifestyle to see what’s really at the root of this issue.

-But don’t believe the rumors: MCT oil and exogenous ketones will NOT prevent you from losing weight on keto (if you’re using them correctly).
+The bottom line is that MCT oil and exogenous ketones will not prevent you from losing weight on keto as long as you’re using them correctly.